fchicoli/fchicoli/README.md

-# Hi, I'm Filipe Chicoli! 🇧🇷 🇪🇸
+# Hi, I'm Filipe Chicoli! 🚀

-I am a Fullstack Developer and Computer Science student in my final year.
-Currently based in Brazil and moving to Spain, I focus on building high-performance applications and optimizing software engineering metrics.
+I am a Fullstack Developer and Computer Science student with a passion for building scalable, high-performance applications.
+With a solid foundation that bridges software engineering and business logic, I specialize in developing end-to-end solutions that optimize processes, enhance user experience, and deliver real business value.

+Currently expanding my career horizons to the European tech market, I bring hands-on experience in modern web ecosystems, cloud architectures, and a strong commitment to clean code and continuous improvement.

-### 🚀 Professional Background
+### 💼 Professional Background

-I currently work as a Fullstack Developer Intern at **VENHA PRA NUVEM (VPN)**.
+**Fullstack Developer @ VENHA PRA NUVEM (VPN)**
-* I am part of the development and maintenance team for **Code Dash**, a platform focused on software engineering performance and metrics.
+I play an active role in the development, maintenance, and continuous improvement of **Code Dash**, a sophisticated platform focused on software engineering performance and metrics.
+My day-to-day responsibilities span the entire stack, ensuring robust, scalable, and user-friendly solutions:

-* My work involves implementing new features to optimize code and improve team efficiency and quality.
+* **End-to-End Feature Development:** I actively build and refine core system features.
+This ranges from structuring complex backend database models and business rules (e.g., HR and operational modules) to enhancing frontend interfaces for better data visualization and usability.
+* **Continuous Improvement & Optimization:** I am deeply involved in refactoring code, adjusting application logic, and implementing system upgrades that directly impact the platform's efficiency and the end-user experience.
+* **Technical Support & Collaboration:** Beyond writing code, I provide ongoing technical support to internal collaborators, helping to troubleshoot issues, guide best practices, and ensure smooth operational workflows across the team.

 ### 🛠️ Tech Stack & Tools
 I have experience working with a modern ecosystem focused on scalability and cloud computing: